 We set up two new teams, in Bankura district of West Bengal and Dhamtari district of Chhattisgarh.
 The Bankura team was set up at the request of the District Administration to initiate an integrated natural resource development programme along the lines of PRADAN's work in Purulia.
-Programme funds are being mobilized from the National Food for Work Programme (NFFWP) and the Rastriva Sam Vikas Yojana (RSVY).
-However, the Adminsitration is unable to meet PRADAN's development support implement the World Bank aided District Poverty Reduction Project (DPRP) in the Kurud block of the district.
+Programme funds are being mobilized from the National Food for Work Programme (NFFWP) and the Rastriya Sam Vikas Yojana (RSVY).
+However, the Administration is unable to meet PRADAN's development support costs.
+The Dhamtari team was set up at the invitation of the Chhattisgarh Government to implement the World Bank aided District Poverty Reduction Project (DPRP) in the Kurud block of the district.
 Here the government would meet all the costs out of the DPRP funds.